 - Speed: Does your website load fast enough for visitors to browse it without getting frustrated?

 - Navigation: Is it easy to go from one page to another?
 Are relevant pages linked to each other?

-- Information: Does your website provide content that can answer the questions visitors entered in the search engine.
+- Information: Does your website provide content that can answer the questions visitors entered into the search engine.
 You should think about the content of the site and consider writing blog posts, talking about different aspects of your business, keeping it useful and informative as this will help with your ranking.

 If you restructured your website, there might be some links or URLs from your old website which don’t exist.
-Or you might have changed the URLs to somewhere else.
+Alternatively, you might have changed the URLs to somewhere else.
 All the traffic to those links will go to 404 error pages.

 So, make sure all your old URLs are pointed properly to new pages on your new website.
 Also, keep track of 404 errors through Google search console.
 If your new website is on WordPress, then there are some plugins which can monitor 404 errors on your website and you can fix redirects right there.